tsackton/taelgar/Events/1700s/The Siblings War.md

+---
+tags: [event-source]
+timelineDescriptor: War of the Cloak
+---

 # The Siblings War

 A civil war fought between [[Sura|Nayan Sura]] and her brother, [[Nayan Karnas]], over the rule of Dunmar.